Tuesday, February 17, 2026

 Supporting article: Why apologising to customers matters in complaint handling

-Outcome testing
+Outcome testing and fairness checks

 Measures